 The concept of the ANR was to fill the role to be a competitive

 passenger transport on routes up to 80 nautical miles.
-The
+The concept

-established by Airship Industries operations using the Skyship 500 and 600 models, and
+Industries operations using the Skyship 500 and 600 models, and

 in to a a regular point to point passenger service.
 To this end

 the ANR was designed with a maximum speed of 95 mph compared to

 a Skyship 500's maximum speed of 67 mph.
 The ANR was designed

 to be a comparative passenger transport aircraft over short ranges.

 ANR 1 Design

 Construction of the prototype ANR 1 was commenced.
-The ANR
+The ANR 1 was

-to commence the project.
+the project.
 Attention to streamlining was a focus of the design

 team of Murray McGregor as Chief Designer followed by Bruce Blake.,

 with the intention to make it faster than existing airship concepts.